South Shropshire Climate Action Group

 … enabling local government and local NGOs to co-ordinate the efforts to maximise the restoration of biodiversity to the area.

 PLAY OUR PART IN COP 26 in GLASGOW

 … defining those areas which can only be addressed by the international community and to lay out clearly what is required in time for COP26, the UN Climate Change Conference.

 … enabling all those with an interest in preventing the climate and ecological emergency to find constructive roles they can play within the local area.

-The Conference will Focus on Three Key Themes
+We are focusing on Three Key Themes

 Land & Biodiversity